check-sked/readme-generator/README.md

 ## Description

-readme-generator is an application designed to streamline the readme making process.
+readme-generator is a command line application built with JavaScript designed to streamline the readme production process.
 It uses a fixed template and prompts that users can follow to generate a descriptive readme outlining their project.

 ## Table of Contents